mgandhi17/travelBot/README.md

-# Messenger Platform Sample -- node.js
+# Travel ChatBot for Facebook Messenger -- node.js

-This project is an example server for Messenger Platform built in Node.js.
-With this app, you can send it messages and it will echo them back to you.
-You can also see examples of the different types of Structured Messages.
+This project is a test bot for Messenger Platform built in Node.js.
+With this app, you can send it messages asking for train timings and it will send next train details from nearest station.
+You can also see information being sent in form of Structured Messages.

+##This project is built on the Facebook Sample Code, as described below

 It contains the following functionality:

 * Webhook (specifically for Messenger Platform events)
 * Send API
 * Web Plugins
 * Messenger Platform v1.1 features